+Reyn Leno

-Reyn Leno Tribal Council Vice-Chair
+Tribal Council Chair

+The Confederated Tribes of the Grand Ronde Community of Oregon

+Subcommittee on Indian and Alaska Native Affairs

+Committee on Natural Resources

+U.S. House of Representatives

-The Confederated Tribes of the Grand Ronde Community of Oregon Subcommittee on Indian and Alaska Native Affairs Legislative hearing on H.R.
-726. To amend the Grand Ronde Reservation Act to make technical corrections, and for other purposes July 24, 2012
+Legislative hearing on H.R.
+841, to amend the Grand Ronde Reservation Act to make technical corrections, and for other purposes

+May 16, 2013

-Chairman Young, Ranking Member Grijalva, Members of the Subcommittee.
+Chairman Young, Ranking Member Hanabusa, Members of the Subcommittee.

 My name is Reyn Leno.
-I am the Tribal Council Vice-Chair of the Confederated Tribes of Grand Ronde in Oregon.
+I am the Tribal Council Chair of the Confederated Tribes of Grand Ronde in Oregon.
 I am proud to be here today representing over 5,000 tribal members and appreciate the opportunity to provide views on H.R.
-726, a bill to amend the Grand Ronde Reservation Act to make technical corrections, and H.R.
-6141 a bill to provide for the addition of certain real property to the reservation of the Siletz Tribe in the State of Oregon.
-I ask that my complete written testimony, which includes An Administrative History of the Coast Reservation authored by Dr. David G. Lewis and Dr. Daniel L. Boxberger and supporting resolutions from Polk and Yamhill County Commissioners, be included in the record.
+841, a bill to amend the Grand Ronde Reservation Act to make technical corrections, and H.R.
+931, a bill to provide for the addition of certain real property to the reservation of the Siletz Tribe in the State of Oregon.

+I ask that my complete written testimony, which includes An Administrative History of the Coast Reservation by Dr. David G. Lewis and Dr. Daniel L. Boxberger, supporting resolutions from Polk and Yamhill County Commissioners, and correspondence pertaining to both bills from Representative Kurt Schrader be included in the record.

-First, I want to thank Representative Schrader for introducing H.R, 726 which has the bipartisan support of the entire Oregon Congressional Delegation, Representative Boren, the Bureau of Indian Affairs and the unanimous support of the Polk and Yamhill County Commissioners, the two counties affected by this legislation.
+First, I want to thank Representative Schrader for introducing H.R.
+841, which has the bipartisan support of the entire Oregon Congressional Delegation and the Bureau of Indian Affairs, as well as the unanimous support of the Polk and Yamhill County Commissioners, the two counties affected by this legislation.
+The legislation is not opposed by any other Tribe or affected interests and, except for several updated land descriptions, is identical to legislation which received a hearing in the Subcommittee on July 24, 2012.

 I was a child when Congress passed the Western Oregon Indian Termination Act ending federal recognition of all western Oregon tribes, including Grand Ronde.
 As a result of the federal government's allotment and termination policies, Grand Ronde lost both its federal recognition and its original reservation of more than 60,000 acres.
-Following the Tribe's termination in 1954, Tribal members and the Tribal government worked tirelessly to rebuild the Grand Ronde community.
+Following the Tribe's termination in 1954, tribal members and the tribal government worked tirelessly to rebuild the Grand Ronde community.

 In 1983, these efforts resulted in the Grand Ronde Restoration Act, followed by the Grand Ronde Reservation Act in 1988, which restored 9,811 acres of the Tribe's original reservation to the Grand Ronde people.
-Since 1988, the Tribe has pursued the goal of securing its sovereignty by acquiring additional parcels of its original reservation and providing on-reservation jobs and services to Tribal members.
+Since 1988, the Tribe has pursued the goal of securing its sovereignty by acquiring additional parcels of its original reservation and providing on-reservation jobs and services to tribal members.

-The Tribe's restored reservation is located in the heart of the original Grand Ronde Reservation.
+The Tribe's restored reservation is located in the heart of the original Grand Ronde Indian Reservation.
 Today, the Tribe owns a total of 12,535.70 acres of land, 10,312.66 of which have reservation status.
 10,052.38 acres of the reservation land is forested timber land, and the remaining 260.28 acres accommodates the Tribe's headquarters, housing projects, casino complex, Pow Wow Grounds, and supporting infrastructure.